hopsoft/han/readme.md

 ### Resource

-A resource is a container that wraps a custom value & includes hypermedia meta data.
+A container that wraps a custom value & includes hypermedia data.

 ```javascript
 {